ShubhamAgrawal-13/Multiplayer_Game/README.md

 ## 2. Graphic Based

-   For this, I have taken the help of Tim (youtube channel tech with tim).
-I learned a lot from his game tutorial.
+   For this, I have taken the help of Tim (youtube channel tech with tim) where I got to know  about pygame module in python and I've also learnt a lot from his game tutorial.

 ![Game gif](Game_graphics/my_game.gif)